Do I need any special documents to apply for work study? Any student applying for work study must begin the process in the Office of Career

 to the Human Resources (HR) department.
 HR will not process your packet without a

-referral form from the Career Resource Center.
-In order to complete the process, you
+referral form from the Office of Career Services.
+In order to complete the process,

-will need a state issued ID card (ex.
-Driver’s license or state ID card), social security
+you will need a state issued ID card (ex.
+Driver’s license or state ID card), social

-card (or apply for one with proof of application), and a voided check (for direct
+security card (or apply for one with proof of application), and a voided check (for

 immediate supervisor and is based upon your available times outside of class hours.